 Building High River's future by putting people first and meeting community needs

-At their July 11, 2022 regular meeting of Council, after thoughtful deliberation, Town Council approved a plan to move forward with the Aquatic Facility Expansion along with other upgrades to the Bob Snodgrass Recreation Complex.
+At their July 11, 2022 regular meeting of Council, after thoughtful deliberation, Town Council approved a plan to move forward with the Aquatic Facility Expansion.
 Council noted that the Fall 2021 Aquatic Facility Referendum was non-binding, giving them flexibility to review the results in context with other information.

 "The decision comes down to our commitment to putting people first.
 Council believes the expansion will be a welcome addition to the community that will benefit the Town for years to come.
-It supports Council's vision to build High River's future based on good stewardship that meets the community's current and future needs."
+It supports Council's vision to build High River's future by meeting the community's current and future needs."
 Craig Snodgrass, Mayor of High River

 - View the July 11, 2022 Council package - Aquatic Facility Expansion (link opens a large PDF)

-- View the Aquatic Facility FAQ for more details including costs and residential taxes information (opens a one-page printable PDF)
+- View the Aquatic Facility FAQ for more details (opens a one-page printable PDF)